Alicepinch/roots-cafe/TESTING.md

 ![Heading Error](/docs/testing/ws3-contact-form-heading-issue.png)
 In order to fix this, I moved the h1 from the form section into the parent section.

-The below error will still return if this code is run through the validator as it is intentional to not have a header as the H1 sits in the banner section above the form.
+The below error will still return if this code is run through the validator as it is intentional to not have a header in this section as the H1 sits in the section above the form.
 ![Section Error](/docs/testing/ws3-code-validator-contact-us-issue-section.png)